 Another said “It was a welcome break, usually if I take a day off I would spend it at home on the computer, due to not being able to drive getting to the seaside is not really an option or would be costly.”

-Starting in late 2019, this three year project, funded by the National Lottery Community Fund, involves the Learning and Work Institute working in partnership with The Carers Federation to improve the support that young adult carers receive in further education.
+Starting in late 2019, the Driving Change Project , funded by the National Lottery Community Fund, involves the Learning and Work Institute working in partnership with The Carers Federation to improve the support that young adult carers receive in further education.
+Wakefield College was one of 12 Colleges accredited for supporting young adult carers through the project in the past year.

 For more information on Carers Wakefield please ring 01924 305544 or visit www.carerswakefield.org.uk/our-services/young-adult-carers/ or speak with the the College’s Young Adult Carer Lead - Carol Price on 01924 789755.